bsalmankurt/Quantum_espresso/README.md

 ## Quantum Espresso

-Quantum Espresso programının kullanımı için bilgiler içerecek ve geliştirilecektir.
+Siesta programının kullanımı için bilgiler içerecek ve geliştirilecektir.

 You can use the [editor on GitHub](https://github.com/bsalmankurt/Quantum_espresso/edit/master/README.md) to maintain and preview the content for your website in Markdown files.